swrlab/swrlab/PRINCIPLES.md

 ## Cloud-Native & Portability

 Cloud-native developments often bring along vendor lock-in to certain features and services.
-We pay close attention to those byeffects and use open-source tools wherever possible and applicable.
+We pay close attention to those effects and use open-source tools wherever possible and applicable.
 However, being a small team, managed services often reduce the operational overhead for us and allow us to iterate faster.

 We encourage and use multi-cloud or multi-region deployments and storage solutions, to avoid issues with single vendors or physical cloud locations.